-The fire is guaranteed against faulty workmanship and materials for a five-year period.

-The black surface while extremely durable and long lasting, may need buffing lightly with a soft cloth from time to time to retain its colour and appearance, or touching up with an approved high temperature paint i.e. Stovebright.
+The Studio Stove is guaranteed against faulty workmanship and materials for a Five-year period.
+The black surface while extremely durable and long lasting may need buffing lightly with a soft cloth from time to time to retain its colour and appearance or touching up with an approved high temperature paint i.e. Satin Black Stovebright.

-Not included in Warranty: (list of Warmington genuine replacement parts)
+Not included in warranty: (List of Warmington Genuine Replacement Parts)

-- 1. Glass in the doors (Robax glass 5mm fire box)
+- 1. Glass in the doors (Robax glass 5mm)

-- 2. Door seals.
-Firebox
+- 2. Door seals

-- 3. Internal baffle system (consumable)
+- 3. Internal baffle System (Consumable)

-- 4. Firebox linings (consumable may not be fitted with some models)
+- 4. Bricks (may not be fitted with some Models)

-- 5. Flue system
+- 5. Flue System

 - 6. Paint (Stovebright)

-- 7. Handles.
+- 7. Handles